-Issues that have been dealt with over the period included: review of the Risk Register and approval of the 2015-16 Trustee Report and Annual Accounts; approval of the 2017-18 budget; approval of selected supplier for the school meals contract to include the Sixth Form Café.

-During the year P Clarke resigned as a governor at the Academy and hence left the committee.
+Issues that have been dealt with over the period included: review and creation of a new Risk Register and approval of the 2016-17 Trustee Report and Annual Accounts; approval of the 2018-19 budget; approval of MFD five year contract and development of the new Music Block, construction of which was completed at the end of July 2018.
+During the year L Whetman, L Peele and N Ware joined the committee.